arviz-devs/GSoD/2022/project_idea.md

 For any inquiry about Season of Docs at ArviZ, contact us at [gitter](https://gitter.im/arviz-devs/season_of_docs).

 ## Project motivation
-Writing educational contents to teach how to use ArviZ  could pose a certain level of difficulty, producing educational contents to teach how to use PPLs and Bayesian modeling could equally pose a level of difficulty.
-This difficulty isn't because these frameworks and libraries are inherently complex or too technical but rather as a result of having an encompassing documentation that captures all the possible libraries that are used with the Bayesian workflow without doing a disservice to any group of users by not capturing their choice of library or language.
+Writing educational contents to teach how to use ArviZ is difficult, producing educational contents to teach how to use PPLs or Bayesian modeling is also difficult.
+This difficulty isn't because these frameworks and libraries are inherently complex or too technical but rather as a result of having to encompass the use of several libraries and multiple theoretical topics.
-Here's the icebreaker, writing such educational material/guide is actually one and the same, a wider task generally called Bayesian workflow.[Bayesian workflow](https://arxiv.org/abs/2011.01808].
+Here's the key insight, the creation of educational material/guides on ArviZ, PPLs or Bayesian modeling are entangled within them, it is actually one and the same, a wider task generally called Bayesian workflow.[Bayesian workflow](https://arxiv.org/abs/2011.01808].

-Solving real problems with the Bayesian model requires computational tools, so trying to explain Bayesian modeling without using any PPL is very limited and not efficient.
+Solving real problems with Bayesian modeling requires computational tools, so trying to explain Bayesian modeling without using any PPL is very limited and not efficient.
 But at the same time, explaining how to use a PPL to someone who doesn't know anything about Bayesian modeling is also a fool's errand.
-Any modeling without visualization, diagnostics and model checking is doomed from the start.
+Moreover, any modeling without visualization, diagnostics and model checking (tasks done with ArviZ) is doomed from the start.
 **We need to teach all these skills at the same time in an organized and coherent manner**.

+In the case of ArviZ in particular, we also aim to integrate with all available PPLs instead of only one.
+Therefore, we need to write documentation that captures all the possible libraries that are used with the Bayesian workflow.
+Otherwise we would be doing a disservice to many of our users by not capturing their choice of library or language.
+The resource proposed here however is not limited to using ArviZ with multiple PPLs, we also aim to include an R version for example (where ArviZ is not available) and use alternatives to ArviZ.

-In fact, this is already what is happening.
+In fact, the multi-PPL and multi-language approach is already what is happening.
 For several years now, all books in Bayesian modeling uses and explain computational tools, they very often have a "paired" GitHub repo with the code used in the book, _and the most popular books are "translated" to other PPLs and programming languages._